HardCoreCodin/SlimEngine/README.md

 Usage:
 -
 The single header file variant includes everything.<br>
-Otherwise, specific headers can be included from the directory variant.<br>
+Otherwise, specific headers can be included from the directory of headers.<br>
-The entry point needs to be defined (see [SlimApp](https://github.com/HardCoreCodin/SlimApp)). <br>
+The main entry point for the app needs to be defined explicitly (see [SlimApp](https://github.com/HardCoreCodin/SlimApp)). <br>

 Features:
 -
 All features of SlimApp are available here as well.<br>
-Additional features include facilities for interactive 3D application development:<br>
+Additional features include basic facilities needed in interactive 3D application:<br>
 * A 3D viewport with wireframe rendering, a HUD and rich mouse/keyboard navigation.<br>
 * A scene with cameras, meshes and parametric shapes.<br>
 * Scene selection and interactive transformations (moving, rotating and scaling).